Jorge Polanco Preview, Player Props: Twins vs. Rockies

 Jorge Polanco At The Plate

-- Polanco has picked up a hit in 72.2% of his 79 games this season, with multiple hits in 20.3% of those games.
+- Polanco has reached base via a hit in 58 games this season (of 80 played), and had multiple hits in 16 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.